What does FDA approved mean?

 Critics question the usefulness of a system that, increasingly in recent years, has approved drugs for narrowly defined and limited uses.
 For example, lamotrigine (Lamictil®) is approved for “maintenance treatment of bipolar one”, but not for bipolar depression; whereas quetiapine (Seroquel®) is approved for bipolar depression, but not for maintenance treatment.
 This makes it difficult for consumers to become informed about the medications they take.

-The Food and Drug Administration, and the drug approval process, has its flaws and limitations, but it can be counted on to mission is to promote and protect the public health.
 They also prevent drug makers from making misleading, false and flagrant claims made for drugs.
 But anyone who takes medications must be an informed consumer.
 If the drug is approved, that should provide a reliable measure of its effectiveness and safety.
 But, other drugs may be just as effective, if not more so and may have a lower cost or fewer side effects.
 Do your own research.
 And discuss your findings with your doctor.